Distance from Vancouver: Approximately 2.5 hours via Highway 1

 impressive backdrop posted on that social website), with Joffre Lakes

-trail being used as an example in that radio story!
-Anyway, the hike is
+Trail being used as an example in that radio story!
+Anyway, this hike is

 amazing, and, if you don't mind the crowds, certainly give it a shot.

-1. We are on Highway 99 Southbound, with Joffre Lakes Provincial Park
+1. We are on Highway 99 Southbound, North of Pemberton, with Joffre Lakes Provincial Park

 parking lot turnoff seen on the left (it would be on the right side, if